 New Premium for New Subscribers.

-Any one sending us fifteen dollars for new subscriptions to the JOURNAL, shall receive, by return mail, either "The Origin and Antiquity of Physical Man," by Hudson Tuttle, "Moses and the Israel-ites," by Merritt Munson, "Jesus of Nazareth," by Alexander Smyth, or one dollar and seventyfive cents' (including postage) worth of any hook in our advertised list; or every old subscriber who will send us the name of a new subscriber, full paid, \$3.00, for one year, shall receive K Graves' BIOGRAPHY OF SATAN, or Emma Hardinge's volume of Lectures on "Theology and Nature," with a fine steel engraving of the suther, free, by return mail.
-Here is an inducement for all subscribers to do a good thing for themselves as well as for us and the cause of Spiritualism.
+Any one sending us fifteen dollars for new subscriptions to the JOURNAL, shall receive, by return mail, either "The Origin and Antiquity of Physical Man," by Hudson Tuttle, "Moses and the Israelites," by Merritt Munson, "Jesus of Nazareth." by Alexander Smyth, or one dollar and seventyfive cents' (including postage) worth of any book in our advertised list; or every old subscriber who will send us the name of a new subscriber, full paid, \$3.00, for one year, shall receive K. Graves' BIOGRAPHY OF SATAN, OF EMBLE HETdinge's volume of Lectures on "Theology and Nature," with a fine steel engraving of the suther, free, by return mail.
+Here is an inducement for all subscribers to do a good thing for themselves as well as for us and the cause of Spirituslism.

 Another Inducement.

-We offer still another inducement for subscribers for the RELIGIO-PHILOSOPHICAL JOURNAL and LIT-TLE BOUQUET.
+We offer still another inducement for subscribers for the RELIGIO-PHILOSOPHICAL JOURNAL and LIT-

-Any person sending us one year's subscription for the RELIGIO-PHILOSOPHICAL JOURNAL and three yearly subscriptions for the LITTLE Bouquer (new subscribers) shall receive a beautifully bound copy of the CHILDREN'S PROGRESSIVE LICEUM MANUAL, by A. J. Davis.
+TLE BOUOUET.
+Any person sending us one year's subscription for the RELIGIO-PHILOSOPHICAL JOURNAL and three yearly subscriptions for the Little Borquer (new subscribers) shall receive a beautifully bound copy of the CHILDREN'S PROGRESSIVE LYCEUM MANUAL,

-The MANUAL is indispensable to Lyceum exercises and is a very beautiful and instructive work.
-It should be in the possession of every family of Spiritualists, and here is a fine opportunity to get it, by simply canvassing yourselves and encouraging the little girls and boys to canvass for subscribers for the JOURNAL and BOUQUET.
+The MANUAL is indispense ble to Lyceum exercises and is a very beautiful and instructive work.
+It should be in the possession of every family of Spiritualists, and here is a fine opportunity to get it, by simply canvassing yourselves and encouraging the little girls and boys to canvass for subscribers for the JOURNAL and BOUNGET.